 This recipe uses medjool dates, which have a sort of caramel flavor in and of themselves.
 You can simply combine dates with water or add a little bit of peanut butter to create even more caramel flavor.

-Dates are a healthy alternative to refined sugars found in a more standard caramel sauce.
+Dates are a healthy alternative to refined sugars found in a more standard caramel sauces.
 For example dates boast the following nutritional benefits:

 - Protein (yes, even dates have some protein!)